 Account Updater is a feature that automatically requests updates for vaulted payment methods in the event that a customer's vaulted card expires or is replaced – helping you avoid failed transactions or gaps in services provided to your customers.

 Pricing for Account Updater varies depending on your pricing model.
-For more information on fees, contact our Accounts team.
+Contact us for more information on fees.

 Account Updater is available to merchants who use Braintree Direct and are either based in the US or transact primarily with US customers.
-Contact our Accounts team to see if Account Updater is a good fit for your business.
+Contact us to see if Account Updater is a good fit for your business.

 Whether a card can be updated using Account Updater is dependent on the customer’s issuing bank and that bank's participation in this feature.
 As a result, even if a customer's card type is compatible, it may not be eligible for automatic updates if the issuing bank does not participate.
 Supported card types are:

 Account Updater is not enabled on your account by default.
 We’ll work with you directly to make sure this feature is configured in a way that works best for your business.
-Contact our Accounts team to get started.
+Contact us to get started.

 After the initial batch, we request updates for cards on a rolling basis when they meet any of the following criteria: